mokhles018/HR-Management-Test/README.md

 **📄 Coding Test — HR Management Application**
 ==============================================

-**Time:** 3 hours, **Goal:** Evaluate your ability to build a small but functional full-stack application using Next.js, Prisma, React Hook Form, and Zod.
+**Time:** 25 November 2025 at 11:59 PM, **Goal:** Evaluate your ability to build a small but functional full-stack application using Next.js, Prisma, React Hook Form, and Zod.

 **🎯 Project Overview**
 =======================